-As mentioned in the main text, the coupled laser array can be described by the Kuramoto model equations when the lasers' intensity is equal.
-However, the introduction of frequency detuning to the lasers also induces increased losses which are detuning dependent, caused both by the decrease in phase locking and due to partial coupling between loss and detuning in our system (due to the operation of the SLM).
-In order to avoid non-uniform lasing and to stay high above the lasing threshold of the entire array, we increase our pump power gradually to maintain roughly equal NF intensity.
-For each value of $\Omega_{RMS}$ we measure the average total NF intensity, $I_{NF}^{tot}$, and compare it to its value at $\Omega_{RMS}=0$.
-We increase or decrease the pump power in order to keep $I_{NF}^{tot}$ within $5\%$ of its initial value.
-Fig. \ref{fig_nfff} shows the NF and FF intensity distribution at the minimal and largest $\tau_c\Omega{RMS}$ measured in the experiment.
-It can be seen that the NF intensity is largely unaffected by the increased detuning, while FF shows vastly reduced phase locking, evident in the wide diffraction peaks and strong background.
+As noted in the main text, the coupled lasers array can be described by the Kuramoto model equations when the lasers' intensities are equal.
+However, the introduction of frequency detuning to the lasers also induces increased losses, caused by the decrease in phase synchronization (i.e. phase locking or mutual coherence) and partial coupling between loss and detuning in our system with the SLM.
+In order to avoid lasing non-uniformities and remain high above the lasing threshold of the entire array, we gradually varied our pump power so as to maintain roughly equal NF intensity.
+Specifically, for each value of $\tau_c\Omega_{RMS}$ we measured the average total NF intensity, $I_{NF}^{tot}$, and compared it to its initial value at $\tau_c\Omega_{RMS}=0$.
+We increased or decreased the pump power so that $I_{NF}^{tot}$ would be within $5\%$ of its initial value.
+Figure \ref{fig_nfff} shows the NF and FF intensity distributions at the minimal and largest $\tau_c\Omega_{RMS}$ applied in the experiment.
+It can be seen that the NF intensity distribution is essentially not affected by the increased disorder, while the FF intensity distribution shows vastly reduced phase synchronization, as indicated by the broad diffraction peaks and strong background.